 - There is the UP Express that leaves from Toronto Pearson Terminal 1 every 15 minutes and takes you directly to Union Station.

 - Get Your Guide offers airport limousine transfers in style that will take you to your downtown hotel.

 - Uber and Lyft can now answer calls at Toronto Pearson Airport.

-- If you want to get around the city, a great way to explore is the Toronto Hop on Hop off Bus.
-It will help you see the highlights quickly and take you to some of the top sights in Toronto like Casa Loma, St. Lawrence Market and a free harbour cruise.
+Hop on Hop Off Bus – If you want to get around the city, a great way to explore is the Toronto Hop on Hop off Bus.
+A 48-hour pass lets you explore Toronto’s main attractions as you hop on hop off at major tourist sites.
+Cost $49/It will help you see the highlights quickly and take you to some of the top sights in Toronto like Casa Loma, and a free harbour cruise.

 Bike Share Toronto is good for short rides.
 A day pass is only $7.
 It’s important to note is that a pass is for 24 hours, but includes unlimited 30-minute rides.
 So after 30 minutes at a time, extra fees apply.
 So it’s best to use them to get from point A to point B. The good news is that rental stations are close to most attractions.

 Car rentals – Toronto itself can sometimes be very spread out depending on where you are going.
 If you want to do day trips from Toronto, a rental car is a good option.